tensorflow/docs/site/en/guide/embedding.md

 To use images as metadata, you must produce a single [sprite image](https://www.google.com/webhp#q=what+is+a+sprite+image), consisting of small thumbnails, one for each vector in the embedding.
+Basically a Sprite image store thumbnails of all the sample images in a very large image.
 The sprite should store thumbnails in row-first order: the first data point placed in the top left and the last data point in the bottom right, though the last row doesn't have to be filled, as shown below.